-Liberty University Students Once Dubbed Trump One Of The "Worst Candidates In History"
+Liberty Students Called Trump One Of The "Worst Candidates In History"

 For his first commencement speech as president, Donald Trump returned Saturday to an Evangelical Christian university where his bid for president elicited mixed reactions from students during the 2016 election.
 President Trump urged graduates of Liberty University to follow their convictions and stand strong against criticism from those not courageous enough to do the right thing themselves.

 But while the president's speech was greeted with applause Saturday, not all Liberty University students were keen to have Trump as their commencement speaker.
 Last year, after Liberty University president Jerry Falwell Jr. threw his support behind the businessman, some 2,000 Liberty students signed an open letter opposing candidate Trump and expressing their frustration about the institution's connection to him.